BIGJRA/BIGJRA.github.io/reborn.md

 Fly on over to the Beryl Ward.
 We can finally expose Kecleon, so if you ever get stopped by one feel free to destroy it for being in the way.
 Enter Rhodochrine Jungle next and make your way down to the Underroot.

+Head left underneath the waterfall, and continue going left until you run into *TM33 Reflect*!

 The Underroot

 |Water             |%  |Super Rod         |%  |